TheIoTLearningInitiative/Zephyr/documentation/Architecture.md

   all		  - Build all targets marked with [*]
-* zephyr	  - Build a zephyr application qemu		  - Build a zephyr application and run it in qemu flash		  - Build and flash an application debug		  - Build and debug an application using GDB
+* zephyr	  - Build a zephyr application qemu		  - Build a zephyr application and run it in qemu qemugdb         - Same as qemu but start a GDB server on port 1234 flash		  - Build and flash an application debug		  - Build and debug an application using GDB